Blooym/nael/README.md

 ## Installing

 > [!IMPORTANT]
-> **WINDOWS USERS** will have to enable [Developer Mode](https://learn.microsoft.com/en-us/windows/apps/get-started/developer-mode-features-and-debugging) in order to use Nael outside of an administrator context due to Windows preventing the creation of symlinks without it enabled.
+> **WINDOWS USERS** will have to enable [Developer Mode](https://learn.microsoft.com/en-us/windows/apps/get-started/developer-mode-features-and-debugging) in order to use nael outside of an administrator context due to Windows preventing the creation of symlinks without it enabled.

 ### Cargo (best platform support; recommended)

 The best way to install is by using Cargo to fetch it from crates.io and compile it for your machine.
-For some architectures (e.g. aarch64) this is currently the only way to install Nael.
+For some architectures (e.g. aarch64) this is currently the only way to install nael.

 Once you have [Cargo setup locally](https://www.rust-lang.org/tools/install), simply run the following to download and compile for your system: